JimDesu/basis-lang/spec.md

 ### 4.7 Class-Bound Payloads

 A failure-message declaration may specify a **payload class** &mdash; a Haskell-style typeclass that any payload of that message must satisfy.
 The class is a *contract*: a set of operations the payload value supports, not a concrete type with a layout.
-The class itself has no `sizeof`, no allocation footprint, and no instances of its own; *types* satisfying the class are the things with layouts.
+The class itself has no `sizeof`, no allocation footprint, and no members of its own; *types* satisfying the class are the things with layouts.

 The corollary: different `.fail` sites for the same message may pass payload values of different concrete types, all satisfying the bound class.
 Refactoring the concrete type at one `.fail` site to a different type that also satisfies the class is non-breaking; refactoring the class itself &mdash; adding, removing, or changing operations &mdash; is breaking.
 The boundary is the class contract.

-A class **witness** &mdash; a typeclass dictionary corresponding to the (concrete-payload-type, bound-class) pair &mdash; travels with the propagating failure as the third word of the failure slot (&sect;4.1).
-The witness is selected at the `.fail` site: at compile time, the typechecker has both the concrete type of the payload expression and the bound class from the message's declaration, and emits the corresponding dictionary as a witness pointer.
-No runtime witness construction is required.
+A class **dictionary** &mdash; a typeclass dictionary corresponding to the (concrete-payload-type, bound-class) pair &mdash; travels with the propagating failure as the third word of the failure slot (&sect;4.1).
+The dictionary is selected at the `.fail` site: at compile time, the typechecker has both the concrete type of the payload expression and the bound class from the message's declaration, and emits the corresponding dictionary pointer.
+No runtime dictionary construction is required.

-A `|`-with-spec consumer that binds a payload uses the witness to dispatch class operations on the bound name.
-The witness's identity &mdash; which concrete type's dictionary it is &mdash; is **opaque** to the consumer, which sees only the class's operations.
+A `|`-with-spec consumer that binds a payload uses the dictionary to dispatch class operations on the bound name.
+The dictionary's identity &mdash; which concrete type's dictionary it is &mdash; is **opaque** to the consumer, which sees only the class's operations.
 This is the core of the failure system's open-extensibility property: a recovery handler defined against a class can consume payload values of types it has never heard of, as long as those types satisfy the class.
-Under payload-class covariance (&sect;4.8) and the Liskov-covariance rule for payload classes (&sect;9.17), this property extends across hierarchy depths: a handler at a parent message's class binding a descendant message's payload receives the value at the parent's class, with class operations dispatched through the descendant's witness &mdash; the parent's operations are a structural subset of the descendant's, so the witness's dictionary supplies them by the same single-pointer mechanism that backs all class dispatch (&sect;9.7).
+Under payload-class covariance (&sect;4.8) and the Liskov-covariance rule for payload classes (&sect;9.17), this property extends across hierarchy depths: a handler at a parent message's class binding a descendant message's payload receives the value at the parent's class, with class operations dispatched through the descendant's dictionary &mdash; the parent's operations are a structural subset of the descendant's, so the descendant's dictionary supplies them by the same single-pointer mechanism that backs all class dispatch (&sect;9.7).

-The full class system (typeclass declarations, instance declarations, dispatch mechanics, witness flow) is in &sect;9.
+The full class system (typeclass declarations, witness declarations, dispatch mechanics, dictionary flow) is in &sect;9.
 Failure messages and their bound classes participate in that system on identical terms; the failure machinery is a refinement of class dispatch applied to propagating failure values, not a separate parallel mechanism.

 ### 4.8 Messages Without Payloads